The Main Branch

 Anthropologist Dr. Bolivar Trask was enjoying his life as a loving husband and father up until the day when tragedy struck and his wife died in some sort of accident.
-What made this day even more outstanding, though, was that their five year old son, Lawrence, nicknamed “Larry,” had foretold the exact hour of his mother’s death.
-Realizing that his son was apparently a mutant with the power of precognition, Dr. Trask designed a device to suppress Larry’s powers as well as his memories of them.
-It was built into a medallion that Bolivar Trask made Larry swear to never take it off by his mother’s deathbed.
+What made this day even more traumatic, though, was that their five-year old son, Lawrence, nicknamed “Larry,” had foretold the exact hour of his mother’s death.
+Realizing that his son was apparently a mutant with the power of precognition, Dr. Trask designed a device to suppress Larry’s powers, as well as his memories of them.
+It was built into a medallion that Bolivar Trask made Larry swear, by his mother’s deathbed, never to take it off.
 Unfortunately, Bolivar Trask could not build a similar device for Larry’s older sister, Tanya, when she manifested her own mutant powers.
-Hers too was a chronal ability - she found herself phasing out of synch with time.
-Just like her brother, she could not control her gift and each time she was away for longer and longer, until she ended up fully stuck in the timestream, unable to return.
+Hers too was a chronal ability - she found herself phasing out of sync with time.
+As with her brother, she could not control her gift and each time she was away for longer and longer, until she ended up fully stuck in the timestream, unable to return.

 The fate of his family made Dr. Trask wary about mutants.
 Every now and then, he would remove his son’s medallion, to learn more about mutants from Larry’s brief glimpses into the future.
 Each of these sessions ended with Trask placing the amulet around his son’s neck once again, making him forget what he has seen.
 Bolivar Trask, though, would not forget and he feared that one day other mutants would recognize his son for one too.
 Wishing to protect his secret, Dr. Trask dedicated his life to find a means to locate and neutralize all mutants, and over the course of many years he engineered the mutant hunting robots called Sentinels.
 Ironically, his son helped him in that task.
 [X-Men (1st series) #59, Uncanny X-Men #minus 1]

-Trapped in the timestream, Tanya was eventually found by Rachel Summers pulled “to shore” in the Askani future.
-There, she became one of Rachel’s first followers in the Askani sisterhood and she adopted the codename Sanctity.
-However, the year long imprisonment left her somewhat imbalanced.
+Trapped in the timestream, Tanya was found by Rachel Summers and pulled “to shore” in the Askani future.
+There, she became one of Rachel’s first followers in the Askani sisterhood and she adopted the codename Sanctity, also called Madame Sanctity.
+However, the long years of imprisonment had left her somewhat imbalanced.
 At one point, she traveled back to the past and tried to convince her father not to build the Sentinels, but Rachel stopped her friend from endangering the entire timeline by altering it so drastically.
 In the Askani future, Sanctity outlived even Rachel, aka Mother Askani, and by the time she was about 100 years old she tutored Aliya - the future wife of Cable, the legendary Askani‘Son.
 However, when Sanctity encountered Stryfe, she recognized his similarity to Cable and joined forces with him, abandoning her Askani teachings.
 [Uncanny X-Men #minus 1, Askani’Son #1-4]

 Since then, the Askani timeline has been erased as a possible future for the main reality.
 What, if any, effect this change had on Tanya’s life and experiences remains to be seen.
 As a chronal anomaly, Tanya’s friend Rachel was “rebooted” to her former self and she washed up somewhere and somewhen else.
 Applying the same to Tanya, she might still be a young adult stuck somewhere in the timestream, waiting for someone to recognize and rescue her.